anupkumar222/TA-AC-BACKEND-session-based-authentication-TNaaag/block-BNaadt/index.md

 - if email is not unique
 - if password is less than 4 chars
-- redirect to registration page in above condition with an appropriate flash messge
+- redirect to registration page in above condition with an appropriate flash message

 2. During login